-The day Uriel died, Tracey told a detective that after she drove home from lunch with friends, she “just forgot” about the baby in the backseat of her Lexus SUV.
+The day Uriel died, Nix told a detective that after she drove home from lunch with friends, she “just forgot” about the baby in the backseat of her Lexus SUV.
 It wasn’t until one of her grandsons arrived that “all of a sudden” it “came across her head” that Uriel had been in the SUV all afternoon.

 Temperatures that day reached 90°F. A medical examiner determined Uriel died from hyperthermia as a result of being left in a hot car for several hours.